CoderTaegyeong/CoderTaegyeong.github.io/README.md

 ## Notice
 Due to privacy reasons, I didn't put my credentials on my PHPMailer code.
 So the contact form does NOT work.
 Sorry.
 I need more secure and private server to upload such information.
 With my credentials, it works on my localhost, except that I can't customize the sender address.
 Other than that, it sends me a mail I sent from the contact form.

+There's an option for Korean now.
+Click the global icon on the left-top to hide the language selector options, re-click to reveal it again.

 ## Progress
 Finished adding a language selection button for Korean pages.
 Considering adding an option to enlarge photos, and working on Korean pages.
 (June 22th, 2020)